Oulshtock/milestone-project/README.md

 9. Footer

-   -  Social media links work for Fsacebook, Youtube and Soundcloud.
+   -  Social media links work for Facebook, Youtube and Soundcloud.
 Added Instagram but band have yet to create an Instagram Account

 <h2>Deployment</h2>